 But conventional offices tend to be expensive, in New York for example, a small 2 person unfurnished office in a reputable location starts at around $2,000 a month.
 Yikes.
 Understandably, and more often than not, it is therefore simply too out of budget for startups and entrepreneurs just launching their big idea to land a space that positively reflects the company and its innovation from the inside.
 What’s more discouraging?
 Real estate projections only predict commercial property leases to be increasing in price.
 For this reason, many startups settle for an office space that may not be in the best neighborhood or feature the nicest interior.

-For argument’s sake, say you are lucky enough to land a decent office space in a nice part of town, just big enough to accommodate the current stage of your business, and just expensive enough to make it work with the budget.
+For argument’s sake, say you are lucky enough to land a decent office space in a nice part of Long Island, just big enough to accommodate the current stage of your business, and just expensive enough to make it work with the budget.
 What happens when you, as most businesses (hopefully) do, grow?
 It’s time to bring in more talent, more physical resources, and more meeting rooms to accommodate that growing client base.
 But the building you are in has no more room available.
 Now brace yourself for a big move to a bigger building, the headache of an address change, designing a whole new space to accurately reflect your business philosophy, not to mention the cost of moving.
 Or, what if (business Gods forbid), business fails and now you have the overhead of a conventional lease for years to come?
 (Stress-management workshop, anyone?)

 So is there an alternative?

 Companies are discovering a third, option between conventional offices for rent and virtual address packages.
 Coworking spaces are not only the perfect compromise with regard to cost and a physical location, but they are essentially the only option for ensuring flexibility not to mention all-inclusive